I am having a fruitful week facilitating the Compassion Based Living Course (CBLC) teacher training retreat with my wonderful colleague Jan Mayor.

 The transformative power of the compassion training never ceases to amaze me – in my own life and in the lives of those I teach.
 The fruition is not just warmth and kindness (to self and other).
 It is also a clear seeing and the strength to throw off the shackles of convention and habit and find a new way with more freedom.
 And of course there is the side effect of joy, which inevitably emerges.

-Our Level 2: Responding with Compassion course is now open to all those who have done an
+Our Mindfulness Level 2 Course: Responding with Compassion is now open to all those who have done an eight week course in Mindfulness of whatever flavour (including MBSR and MBCT), via a short online ‘Access to Compassion’ course.

 Let’s be curious and see what can be learned from befriending our self-critic.
 May your lotus flower bloom!